isrealei/Docker-Containers/README.md

 # leaflite

-### Project Description: Simple Website Deployment on a Virtual Machine(EC2 Instance)
+### Project Description: Simple Website Deployment on a Virtual Machine(EC2 Instance) using Docker.

 This project involves deploying a simple static website to a Virtual machine (Amazon EC2 instance Droplets, Linode) using Docker.
 The website consists of HTML, CSS, and JavaScript files, and it is served using the Nginx web server.
 The process includes creating the website content or downloading already made website files, writing a Dockerfile to containerize the application, building the Docker image, and running the container on a virtual server.

+**What you will learn from this project:**

+- What is container?

+- Why do we need containers?

+- What is docker?

+- How to create an image and run a container.

 **Key Steps:**
 1. **Create Website Content or Download the website content from tooplate:**